CWRU Links

 7. What makes a competitive candidate for your program?

-Each applicant is evaluated holistically on the merits of the total application: standardized test scores, undergraduate, post-bacc, and/or graduate GPAs, breadth and depth of science coursework, letters of recommendation (2), a resume/CV, and a personal statement describing their interest in the program and career goals.
+Each applicant is evaluated holistically on the merits of the total application: standardized test scores (if submitted), undergraduate, post-bacc, and/or graduate GPAs, breadth and depth of science coursework, letters of recommendation (2), a resume/CV, and a personal statement describing their interest in the program and career goals.

 8. What prerequisites do you require for the Medical Physiology program?

-Incoming students should have take courses that are required for their desired professional program.
+Incoming students should have take courses that are required for their desired professional program (medical school, dental school, etc.).
 In general, we recommend one full academic year of the following:

 • Biology w/ lab